Mathieu-Poirier/securePasswordType/README.md

 - One lowercase letter (a-z)
 - One digit (0-9)
 - One special character (e.g., !, @, #, $, etc.)
+No illegal characters such as white-spaces, backslashes, single or double quotes

 ## Example Usage